townie/fredrikaverpil.github.io/_posts/2017-06-30-an-alternative-to-building-pyside2-from-source.md

 ### Manage virtual environments using `conda`

 Instead of using e.g. [virtualenv](https://virtualenv.pypa.io/en/stable/) to manage virtual environments, I use conda.
-Conda can actually manage individual Python distributions and pre-compiled dependencies which is super powerful.
+Conda can actually manage individual Python distributions and pre-compiled dependencies.

 Then I also use the conda distribution of the PyQt5 Python binding, available on [conda-forge](https://conda-forge.github.io).
+Conda-forge is an open source community-led collection of software for the conda package manager.

-I prefer using [Miniconda](https://conda.io/miniconda.html), as then it doesn't come pre-bundled with a bunch of packages (which the bigger [Anaconda](https://anaconda.org) distribution does).
+There are two flavours of conda; [Miniconda](https://conda.io/miniconda.html) and Anaconda.
+I prefer using Miniconda, as then it doesn't come pre-bundled with a bunch of packages (which the bigger [Anaconda](https://anaconda.org) distribution does).
 But regardless of whether you choose Miniconda or Anaconda, they both install the `conda` command, which is what we need.

 So basically, to get set up with a conda environment loaded with PyQt5, you first need to install conda (I would recommend Miniconda).
 Here are a couple of examples on how to install that: